 History & Culture

 It's not just terrestrial scenery on magnificent display in wilderness areas.
-These remote places-often far from sources of major light pollution-also showcase some of America's deepest night skies.
-Such celestial vistas-stocked with constellations, planets, the drapery of the Milky Way-are robbed from much of the nation's populace by urban and suburban glare.
-Beyond their sheer splendor, these blazing skies, like the undeveloped terrain they overarch, also represent links to a physical environment once intimately familiar to humankind and now rarely experienced.
+These remote places—often far from sources of major light pollution—also showcase some of America's deepest night skies.
+Such celestial vistas-stocked with constellations, planets, and the drapery of the Milky Way—are robbed from much of the nation's populace by urban and suburban glare.
+Beyond their sheer splendor, these blazing skies also represent links to a physical environment once intimately familiar to humankind, now rarely experienced.

 Much of the history of our great nation lies within the boundaries of wilderness, physically and figuratively.
 Cave paintings and burial grounds tell us a story about Native Americans who lived here before Europeans settled the frontier.
 Old cabins or homestead sites help us remember the hardships of early settlers.
 Archeological sites found in wilderness provide a more complete picture of human history and culture including clues to the lives of indigenous peoples, conquests, colonialism and independence.